What is TFTP (Trivial File Transfer Protocol)?

 Disabling this service is mandatory on most systems.
 Its primary use is to boot diskless stations or routers over the network because the simplicity of the protocol allows it to be implemented on a chip, and only in this case is the service provided.

-The reason for calling junk file transfer is that there is no security in file transfer.
-There is no authentication process such as FTP protocol.
-The purpose of this protocol is only file transfer and file transfer.
-It is also used to transfer the files that some systems or devices need in the first boot.
+The reason for calling a file transfer junk is that there is no security in file transfer.
+There is no authentication process, such as the FTP protocol.
+The purpose of this protocol is only to transfer files.
+It is also used to transfer the files that some systems or devices need during the first boot.

 TFTP transfers data on the network using the UDP protocol and uses port 69.
 It does not have features such as file listing, file deletion, changing file name, and file control provided by other file transfer protocols.

-While file transfer is taking place on the network, file checking is not performed.
-Because it uses the UDP protocol, it does not check whether files are transferred.
-In addition, the TCP protocol checks for files.
+When a file is transferred over a network, no file checking is done.
+Since it uses a connectionless communication protocol, it does not check whether the files are moved or not.
+In addition, the TCP protocol checks the files.

-In the TCP protocol, files that are not transmitted by the handshake control are sent again.
+In the TCP communication structure, files that are not transmitted by the handshake control are sent again.
 However, the TFTP protocol does not provide this process.

 TFTP Advantages